Theory of electric, magnetic, and toroidal polarizations in crystalline solids with applications to hexagonal lonsdaleite and cubic diamond: General theory

 \subsection{Band-dispersion characteristics of the categories of polarized matter}

-According to Table~\ref{tab:tensor-op-power}, the five categories of polarized matter have unique patterns of band dispersions $E(\vek{k})$ as sketched in Fig.~\ref{fig:degen}.
+According to Table~\ref{tab:tensor-op-power}, the five categories of polarized matter have unique patterns of band dispersions $E_\sigma (\vek{k})$ as sketched in Fig.~\ref{fig:degen}.
 Band degeneracies for the five categories are summarized in Table~\ref{tab:bands-degen}.
 The parapolar category with the highest symmetry is characterized by a spin-degenerate band dispersion that only involves even powers of the wave vector $\vek{k}$.
 The patterns exhibited by the remaining four categories depend on the non-negative integer $n$ determining the powers of the cartesian components of the wave vector $\vek{k}$; see Table~\ref{tab:tensor-op-power}.
 Generally, the case $n=0$ is qualitatively distinct from $n \ge 1$.
 When $n=0$ (lower row in Fig.~\ref{fig:degen}) the electropolar, the antimagnetopolar and the multipolar categories are characterized via a finite slope of the dispersion at $k = 0$.

 More specifically, the patterns of band dispersions depend on the particular tensor operators that couple to the multipole densities $\vekc{m}$ according to the theory of invariants.
 This is illustrated in Table~\ref{tab:mult-op} for the invariants associated with multipole densities in the diamond family.
 (These invariants are derived in Sec.~\ref{sec:diamond}.)
 The electropolar category with $n=0$ is realized by Rashba spin-orbit coupling \cite{ras59a}, while the case $n=1$ includes Dresselhaus spin-orbit coupling \cite{dre55}.
-The magnetopolar category with $n=0$ yields the exchange coupling in ferromagnets, while for $n=1$ it includes altermagnets \cite{yua21, sme22}.
-The antimagnetopolar category with $n=0$ is realized by a N\'eel term in antiferromagnets \cite{win20}.
+The magnetopolar category with $n=0$ yields the exchange coupling in ferromagnets, while for $n=1$ it includes altermagnets \cite{yua21, sme22, sme22a}.
+An example for the antimagnetopolar category with $n=1$ is the N\'eel term in diamond antiferromagnets derived in Ref.\ \cite{win20}.